arrikenw/IT-Project/README.md

 - Authorization header is required
 - Authentication token must be a valid token
 - filters is a JSON of key value pairs that the posts must have
+- IDMatch is a list of IDs that a post much match atleast one of
 - limit is the amount of posts which should be returned
 - skip is the amount  of posts which should be skipped
 - sortField is a valid field from posts to which the result should be sorted by